-Remember when a special occasion was something like your birthday or Christmas dinner?
-Someone cooked a big meal with all the fixings or you went out to your favorite restaurant.
-And maybe you ate a little too much, or something not so healthy.
+Remember when it was a treat to go out to Bob’s Big Boy with the family?
+Maybe Farrell’s Ice Cream Parlor on your birthday?
+Or Christmas dinner at grandma’s with all the fixings?
+Maybe you ate a little too much, or something not so healthy.
 No biggie.
 It was a special occasion.

-How did the special occasion become less, well, special?
+How did the special occasion become so common?

-But there’s something else at play that I notice in my work.
-I think we crave special.
-We crave “treating ourselves.”
+But there’s something else at play I notice with clients.
+I think we crave the special.
+We crave treating ourselves, taking care of ourselves.
 And I think we should.
-But we’re trading a moment of special for the long-term consequences that come with over-eating.
+But too frequently we opt for that moment of “special” despite the long-term consequences of over-eating.

 - When celebrating someone else, focus on the moment over the food.
 When you go to your neighbor’s birthday party, remember it’s her special occasion.
 Have the intention to honor her with conversation and connection.
+Maybe a special gift.
 Then, choose food based on what you enjoy and your health goals.

 - Decide that no matter the occasion, over-eating is not warranted.
 Whether at a fancy party, Thanksgiving dinner or dining at your favorite restaurant, eat enough to satisfy your body and feel good.
 Again, identify the spirit of the special occasion and let that be your focus.

-- Treat yourself without food.
+- Learn to treat yourself without food.
 I know what it’s like to come home from a long day and feel like I need a break.
 What it’s like to want to zone out with a glass of wine, some mac & cheese, or both!
-But those false pleasures are momentary, and the consequences are enduring.
-Consider what it looks like to really treat yourself, without food and without alcohol.
-Choose to do that more often.
+But those false pleasures quickly give way to regret.
+Brainstorm ways to really treat yourself, without food and without alcohol.
+Then do that more often.

 I love the idea of treating ourselves, of making moments special.
 The more ways we have to do that, the more amazing life is.
-And, when we can enjoy food, love life and be at our ideal body weight, it’s even better!
+And, when we can enjoy food, love life and be a healthy hottie, it’s even better!